GOOD START TRUST REPORT

 Goods Donations:

-Visitors are always welcome.
-We are very grateful for having made happy friendships with regular or one-off visitors and supporters from as far away as Switzerland, America, the UK, as well as from other parts of South Africa.
+Visitors are always welcome at both our Breakfast Clubs.
+We are very grateful for the encouraging visits we have had from supporters as far away as the Netherlands, Switzerland, the USA and the UK, as well as from within South Africa.

 THE SMART CLUB

-All of those working for Smart Club have Police Clearance, either through their professions, independently or through Smart Club
+All of those working for Smart Club have Police Clearance.

 Amy Haworth (Trustee) continues as Learning Support Educator employed by the Western Cape Education Department at both schools.
 All referrals regarding learners who need specific support, are handled through Amy and the Schools Based Support Teams (SBST’s).
 This provides stability and consistency to the referral system.